Triparna-Baag/esp32-sd-card-logger/Version_1_SD_Log_Basic/README.md

       SCK          <-->   GPIO18  ;
       CS (SS)	 <-->   GPIO5 .

-Ensure that your SD card module is compatible with 3.3V logic levels.
-Some modules include onboard voltage regulators and level shifters, allowing them to interface safely with the ESP32's 3.3V logic
+Ensure that SD card module is compatible with 3.3V logic levels.
+As some modules include onboard voltage regulators and level shifters, allowing them to interface safely with the ESP32's 3.3V logic.

 ------
  ### Wiring Diagram